For best results, view in Landscape mode.

 In 1941, Nash introduced the automatic temperature

 in the car heating system.

 Around 1950, car manufactures began

 using outside air for climate control.

-In the early 1970's, Cadillacs
+In the early 1970's, Cadillacs were the first cars

 with fully automatic climate controls, adjusting

 interior temps to those outside.

 Gail Brown, a school teacher in Chicago, made history